hyblocker/hekky-shader-docs/src/pages/en/shaders/hekky-display/reference.md

 Subpixel Scale X / Y
 : Scales the subpixel texture along the X and Y axes.
 1 means no scaling.

 Subpixel Resolution
 : The "physical" resolution of the display.
 To emulate a 1080p display for example, set the resolution to `1920` by `1080`.

+Snap To Subpixels
+: Snaps the display texture to the subpixel grid, which would remove gradients in subpixels, emulating LCDs better.

 Overscan X / Y
 : Adds an unlit, black border around the display.
 Useful for CRTs.
 This section doesn't get affected by the backlight.

 Backlight
 : Adds a backlight to the display, to emulate an LCD better.

+Grayscale
+: Turns the image grayscale, useful if you're trying to aim for a "vintage" look.

 Flip in Mirrors
 : Flips the screen when viewed through a mirror.
 Useful so that text remains readable.